Lithuania adds to EU momentum on Russia sanctions

 The Estonian EU presidency has also declined to hold talks on EU-level action despite a recent appeal by MEPs to reopen the file, but Browder said that he would not be easily discouraged.

-"I believe that our campaign has serious momentum and other countries in the EU will follow in the near future," he said.
+"Our campaign has serious momentum and other countries in the EU will follow in the near future," he said.

 Speaking in the Lithuanian parliament on Thursday, Emanuelis Zingeris, a conservative MP, said: "This is a key law showing our respect for human rights, first of all in Russia, because reference is made to a person who tried to protect Russia by preventing stealing from its budget and its citizens".

-Mantas Adomenas, another conservative MP, said the "democratic part of Russian society" had been "waiting for this message of freedom from our parliament".
+Mantas Adomenas, another conservative MP, said the "democratic part of Russian society" had been "waiting for this message of freedom".

+Magnitsky revealed that Russian officials and mafia stole €195 million from the Russian tax office.

+They laundered most of the money in EU banks then spent it on luxury real estate, art, and yachts.
+They also gave some of it to the inner circle of Russian leader Vladimir Putin.